data-science-ucsb/ds-website/blog/working-from-home.md

 ---
-title: Testing.
+title: Testing 2.
 The Advantages and Disadvantages of Working from Home
 excerpt: >-
   Testing.
 Work at home parent is an entrepreneur who works from home and integrates parenting into his or her business activities.